 Treating substance use without addressing the co-occurring gambling problem increases the risk of relapse.
 If both are not addressed, someone is also more likely to stop treatment sooner than recommended.

 Compulsive gambling is a legitimate mental health issue that responds well to treatment.
 The longer the compulsive gambling goes untreated, the greater the financial, emotional, or health consequences become.

-Co-occurring substance abuse and compulsive gambling treatment are individualized for each client.
+Co-occurring substance use and compulsive gambling treatment are individualized for each client.

 At Vertava Health, our specialists provide each person with a highly tailored recovery program.
-This rehab program uses addiction treatment with other addiction therapies to treat both compulsive gambling and substance abuse.
+This rehab program uses addiction treatment with other addiction therapies to treat both compulsive gambling and substance use.

 Vertava Health Therapies For Compulsive Gambling And Addiction: